nordugrid/arc-ansible/README.md

 If the group-name is different than the user-name - it must be specified

-Note: Should be extracted automatically from the server creation scripts.

 ### submit_user
 What user submits the batch system job.